-ANALYSIS/THINKING/PROBLEM SOLVING: Morton College graduates will be able to reason using a variety of analytical tools and processes in a wide array of contexts
+ANALYSIS/THINKING/PROBLEM SOLVING: Morton College graduates will be able to reason using a variety of analytical tools and processes in a wide array of contexts The graduate will be able to:

-- · Identify and describe problems clearly. - · Collect, analyze, synthesize, and evaluate information. - Use appropriate ways of thinking or methods to solve problems. - Evaluate proposed solutions and their consequences.
+- > Identify and describe problems clearly. - > Collect, analyze, synthesize, and evaluate information. - > Use appropriate ways of thinking or methods to solve problems. - > Evaluate proposed solutions and their consequences.

 COMMUNICATION: Morton College graduates will be able to communicate clearly, coherently, and accurately with varied audiences and for a range of purposes.
+The graduate will be able to:

-- · Write clearly and persuasively in a variety of forms to a variety of audiences. - · Speak clearly and persuasively in a variety of forms to a variety of audiences. - · Comprehend oral presentations from a variety of speakers.
+- > Write clearly and persuasively in a variety of forms to a variety of audiences. - > Speak clearly and persuasively in a variety of forms to a variety of audiences. - > Comprehend oral presentations from a variety of speakers.

 DIVERSITY & GLOBAL AWARENESS: Morton College graduates will be able to recognize the interconnectedness of diverse and global societies.
+The graduate will be able to:

-- Describe and assess his or her own cultural perspectives and values. - · Identify and describe human cultures and their interactions. - Articulate the personal and societal benefits of diversity.
+- > Describe and assess his or her own cultural perspectives and values. - > Identify and describe human cultures and their interactions. - > Articulate the personal and societal benefits of diversity.